-In the spring of each year students will be scheduled into appropriate classes and asked to choose a Fine Art.
+In the spring of each year students will be scheduled into appropriate classes and asked to choose a Fine Art and also select other Electives.

 Course Availability

 The preliminary choice of courses during the registration process helps to establish the widest range of individual choice.
 It is, however, sometimes necessary to ask students to accept modifications to their original choice.
 This may be due to: